Tuscan Panzanella Salad

 Instructions

-• Add bread into the bowl with vinegar mixture and immerse it well so it can soak while you’re preparing the veggies.
+• Add bread into the bowl and immerse it well so it can nicely soak.
+Allow to rest for 10 minutes.

-• Once you'll have all vegetables cut and ready on a bowl, squeeze the bread to remove excess of moisture, and then, crumble it into the bowl with veggies.
+• Drain and squeeze the bread to remove excess of moisture, and then crumble it into the bowl with the vegetables.

 • Season with salt and pepper, then add a generous glug of extra virgin olive oil and lots of hand-torn basil.